 Mr Gaske said the atmosphere of the event brought another dimension to the performance.

 “There’s nothing else like this in Australia,” he said.

-“He’s incredible in the cross country phase and that’s where we secured our 3rd placing being one of only three combinations to jump clear and complete under time.”
+“He’s incredible in the cross country phase and that’s where we secured our third placing being one of only three combinations to jump clear and complete under time.”

-Mr Gaske said he would continue to campaign Thymes and looked forward to bringing through the grades some of our talented young stock.
+Mr Gaske said he would continue to campaign Thymes Too and looked forward to bringing through the grades some of their talented young stock.

 Mr Gaske had more to celebrate after being named Queensland Senior Rider of the Year while Thymes Too won Horse of the Year at the Equestrian Queensland Awards Dinner.